 P Paid by Us

 No Exercise Full Exercise

-Per Common Unit \$0.447 \$0.447
+Per Common Unit \$ \$

-Total \$6.705.000 \$7,710,750
+Total \$ \$

-Common units sold by the underwriters to the public will initially be offered at the price set forth on the cover of this prospectus supplement and to dealers at that price less a concession not in excess of \$0.26 per common unit.
+Common units sold by the underwriters to the public will initially be offered at the price set forth on the cover of this prospectus supplement and to dealers at that price less a concession not in excess of \$ per common unit.
 If all the common units are not sold at the initial offering price, the underwriters may change the offering price and the other selling terms.
 After the initial offering, the offering price and other selling terms may be changed by the underwriters.

 We estimate that total expenses of the offering, other than underwriting discounts and commissions, will be approximately \$860,000.
 See "Expenses" on page S-39 of this prospectus supplement.
-The underwriters have agreed to reimburse us for \$325,000 of these expenses.
+The underwriters have agreed to reimburse us for certain expenses relating to this offering.